Grogol Petamburan

 Grogol Petamburan is a district (Indonesian kecamatan) of West Jakarta, Indonesia, roughly bounded by the West Flood Canal to the east, Angke Canal to the west and to the north, and Jakarta-Merak Tollway to the south.
-It has an area 1,130 ha.
+It has an area of 9.99 km2.
 As of 2004, the use of the land was 58.0% for housing, 12.5% for offices, 3.8% in parkland, and 2.2% in farmland with the remainder in other uses or idle.
+The official estimate of population as at mid 2023 was 237,367.

-Some of the largest malls in Jakarta — Ciputra, Taman Anggrek and Central Park — are located in Grogol Petamburan's Tanjung Duren Selatan Administrative Village.
-The universities of Tarumanegara and Trisakti are also located in Grogol Petamburan, in Tomang Administrative Village.
+Some of the largest malls in Jakarta — Ciputra, Taman Anggrek and Central Park — are located in Grogol Petamburan District's Tanjung Duren Selatan kelurahan.
+The universities of Tarumanegara and Trisakti are also located in Grogol Petamburan, in Tomang kelurahan.

 Administrative villages

-Grogol Petamburan is divided into seven Kelurahan (populations as of 2004):
+Grogol Petamburan is divided into seven Kelurahan (populations as at mid 2022):